Building a Garden Room, Conservatory or Orangery

-All you need to know about how to plan and design the perfect contemporary orangery for your home
+All you need to know about how to plan and design and build the perfect contemporary orangery, conservatory or garden room for your home

 Depending on whether the garden room is attached or detached can have a big impact on the regulatory aspects.

-Hunter Architects & Planners expert involvement with Orangery and Garden Room projects
+Hunter Architects & Planners are Experts in Orangery and Garden Room Projects

 Whilst not a traditional garden room our contemporary glass extension in Mottram St. Andrew provides a useful example.